-Junior Division: Sylvie Tiro, Walnut Hills High School, for her junior individual website, “Fernald: A Complex Legacy.” (not present at awards ceremony for photograph)
+Junior Award: Sylvie Tiro, Walnut Hills High School, for her junior individual website, “Fernald: A Complex Legacy.” (not present for photograph)

-Senior Division: Daniel Wise, Shaker Heights High School, for his senior individual exhibit, “‘Triumph Shadowed by Tragedy: The Warner and Swasey Company.”
+Senior Award: Daniel Wise, Shaker Heights High School, for his senior individual exhibit, “Triumph Shadowed by Tragedy: The Warner and Swasey Company.”

-For their group documentary on the May 4, 1970 shootings at Kent State University, Theodora Brown and Ava Yacovone used primary sources—photographs, news clippings, and media footage especially—from the Cleveland Public Library, the Kent State University Archives, oral interviews and online sites to develop their production on the tragic event during the Vietnam War.
+Senior Award: Theodora Brown and Ava Yacovone, Shaker Heights High School, for their group documentary, “Four Dead in Ohio: The Kent State Shooting.”
+Theodora and Ava used primary sources—photographs, news clippings, and media footage especially—from the Cleveland Public Library, the Kent State University Archives, oral interviews and online sites to develop their production on the tragic event during the Vietnam War.

-Junior Division: Caden Sauerbrey, Tri-Valley Middle School, for his junior individual documentary, “Remember the Promises You Made in the Attic: The 1912 Dayton, Ohio Flood and the Formation of the Miami Conservancy District”.
+Junior Award: Caden Sauerbrey, Tri-Valley Middle School, for his junior individual documentary, “Remember the Promises You Made in the Attic: The 1912 Dayton, Ohio Flood and the Formation of the Miami Conservancy District.”

-Junior Division: Kirstin Burnette & Jayla Wolford, South Gallia Junior High School.
+Junior Award: Kirstin Burnette & Jayla Wolford, South Gallia Junior High School.
 “If Not Us, Then Who?
 If Not Now, Then When?
 The Revolution, Reaction, and Reform of the 1961 Freedom Rides.”

-Senior Division: Anna Katz & Emily Maury, Shaker Heights High School.
+Senior Award: Anna Katz & Emily Maury, Shaker Heights High School.
 “Salt in the Wound: Testing Allegiance to a Coercive Government.”